curator-go/curator/README.md

+# Repository is no longer maintained.

+We've moved away from Zookeeper and no longer have this project running in our codebase.
+No community has been established and too many issues have not been resolved in this project.
+Therefore we have decided to archive this project.
+We'll keep it on this location for those wanting it as reference but that's it.

 # What is Curator?

 Curator n ˈkyoor͝ˌātər: a keeper or custodian of a museum or other collection - A ZooKeeper Keeper.